Hamsagayathri-27/IBM-FitnessBuddy-AI/README.md

 ## 🚀 Project Overview
-Fitness Buddy is an intelligent AI agent built using IBM Cloud Lite and Granite LLM.
-It provides personalized home workouts, meal suggestions, and motivational support — all through an engaging conversational interface.
+**Fitness Buddy** is a smart, chat-based AI fitness coach developed using IBM Cloud Lite and Watsonx.ai services.
+It helps users build healthy routines by providing personalized workout guidance, diet suggestions, and motivation — all through natural conversations.

+💬 Built with IBM Granite LLM and Agent Lab, the AI agent understands your needs, remembers your preferences, and gives relevant advice even without any gym equipment.

+🎯 This project was developed as part of the IBM SkillsBuild Agentic AI initiative to demonstrate how AI can enhance personal wellness and support a healthier lifestyle in a simple and accessible way.

 ## 💡 Key Features
 - 🤖 AI-driven fitness coaching